 Household size refers to the number of people per household.
-The actual size of households in the municipal area is trending downwards between 2021 and 2025.
-Contributing factors to a stagnation in household size growth could include, but are not limited to, lower fertility rates, occurrences of divorces, ageing population etc.
+The actual size of households remains steady at 3.7 from 2020 to 2024.

+Contributing factors to a stagnation in household size growth could include, but are not limited to, lower fertility rates, occurrences of divorce, ageing population, etc.